-T-Mobile’s long-elusive deal with Sprint could beef up Bellevue company against industry’s two giants
+T-Mobile deal with Sprint could beef up Bellevue firm against industry’s two giants

 “It was even possible three or four years ago that it could have been different, but now there’s no question that T-Mobile is going to dominate in terms of management teams and brand,” Sharma said.

-Both companies would likely seek a quick resolution — signs suggest the Trump administration could be open to approving such a merger, meaning waiting until after the midterm elections could make things riskier.
+Both companies would likely seek a quick resolution — signs suggest the Trump administration could be open to approving such a merger, meaning that waiting until after the midterm elections could make things riskier.
 And a federal auction for airwaves is expected to commence this fall, which would trigger the start of a quiet period where the carriers are not permitted to discuss deals.

 T-Mobile and Sprint did not respond to requests for comment on the potential merger.